shyanyong/tp/docs/UserGuide.md

 ## Welcome to the BayMeds User Guide!

-This guide provides a step-by-step documentation on BayMeds' features and commonly encountered errors.
+This guide provides a step-by-step documentation on how to use BayMeds' features and how to tackle commonly encountered errors.
 In addition, the [quick start guide](#quick-start) shows you how to get started in a matter of minutes!

 ### What is BayMeds?